July 31, 2020 – This page will be updated as the situation changes.

 Visitors to Trezevant

 Governor Lee’s Executive Order #49 allows for visitation in retirement communities provided that certain requirements are met.
 Currently Shelby County does not meet all the requirements for reopening.
-This includes the infection rate at 15.85% today which is above the 10% that the Tennessee Department of Health established as a baseline.
+This includes the infection rate at 34.23 July 27nd which is above the threshold for average rate of new COVID-19 cases per 100,000 county residents over the last 14 days.
+That is the Tennessee Department of Health established baseline.

 This infection rate data is available at https://www.tn.gov/health/cedep/ncov/data/epi-curves.html.